MichaelXF/js-confuser/README.md

 ### `stringEncoding`

 String Encoding transforms a string into an encoded representation. (`true/false/0-1`)

+**⚠️ Warning: Significantly increases file size!
+It is not recommended for most use cases.**

 Use a number to control the percentage of strings.